 At a stoplight in Homosassa the next morning, my friend Lindsey rolls down the window of our friend Chris’s car and shouts across to me, “This is my third time swimming with the manatees and this time I’m going to kiss one!”
-Lindsey, Chris and I are en route to Crystal River, the only place in Florida where it’s legal to snorkel with manatees or “sea cows” as they’re affectionately known.
+Lindsey, Chris and I are en route to Crystal River, the only place in Florida where it’s legal to snorkel with manatees or “sea cows” as they’re affectionately known, but we’re always careful when we drive around to avoid accidents, and also have resources as a Miami Car Accident Lawyer in case something wrong happen.
 Apparently state law also requires that all visitors enter through the gift shop as this is where we sit through a short film about the do’s and don’ts of snorkeling among these gentle giants.
 Rule #3 is the most Gremlins-esque: No matter how much they beg, don’t tickle them under their flippers.

 Captain Robert manages to effortlessly weave in sordid details of his life (like trolling for prostitutes in East St. Louis) and local trivia (the water in Crystal River is called “sweet water” because it is six parts salt to the thousand) as he steers us toward multiple sites where we squeeze into our wet suits and jump ship in search of our 1,000 pound treasures.
 It is a magical afternoon.
 We enjoy multiple encounters with numerous manatee including a mother nursing her young, several sleeping pairs, and multiple occasions in which they literally swim right under and around us.
 Unfortunately, these gentle giants are often killed by motor boats and even the practice of snorkeling with them at Crystal River is considered controversial among animal-rights groups.